Delivery options

 Credential

-After successfully completing this program, graduates will receive a SAIT Health Information Management diploma.
+Upon successfully completing the program, graduates will be awarded a SAIT Health Information Management diploma.

 Career opportunities